khaledradwan96/Restaurantly/README.md

 ## Description

 - This is a customizable template for a restaurant website
 - I built this website during my learning journey at Route full-stack web development Diploma.
-This template was extra self study and training
+This template was extra self-study and training

 ## Technologies Used
 - HTML